 • Prioritize tools with good default flows and templates for ecommerce over blank‑canvas builders.

-If your team is already stretched on paid, creative, and merchandising, you want automation that runs mostly on rails with strong defaults and AI doing the heavy lifting on product selection.
+If your team is already busy with paid ads, creative work, and merchandising, you need automation that mostly runs itself, with strong defaults and AI handling product selection.

 Fitting Clerk Into Your Email Stack

-Clerk sits in the “revenue engine” layer for email, not in the “send engine” layer.
-Think of it as the intelligence that decides who should see which products, in which emails, at what moment, based on real‑time browsing and buying behavior.
+Clerk works as the 'revenue engine' for email, not just the tool that sends messages.
+It acts as the intelligence that decides which products each person should see in which emails, and when, based on real-time browsing and buying behavior.

-You can either run Clerk as the main email automation platform or connect it into an existing ESP to power recommendations and triggers.
-The key value is that its AI is built for ecommerce merchandising, not generic content scoring.
+You can use Clerk as your main email automation platform or connect it to your current email service to handle recommendations and triggers.
+Its main advantage is that the AI is designed for ecommerce merchandising, not just general content scoring.

 • Use Clerk to power product blocks in abandoned cart, browse, and post‑purchase flows.